3type/EOD/datatool/README.md

 - GBK (Big5)
 - HanYi-9196 (汉仪常用字表)

-You can hack the code to add your own sets.
+You can hack the following code to add your own sets:

+- `datatool-uniSet.py`: package the character set into python pickle object, then save to `.pdata` file with gzip.

 ## License

-Copyright 2020-2021 3type 三言.
+Copyright © 2020–2021 3type

-* License

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by